AfricArxiv/community-engagement/README.md

 - Twitter: 3-5 per day; Focus on quantity -one post per hour is optimal (retweets inculded)
 - Facebook: 5-10 per week; Focus on quality - aim for 2 posts per day to keep the audience interested
 - Linkedin: 2-5 per week; Focus on formal, technical content - posts get more traction during the work week

+# Newletters
-##Community Newsletters to keep our volunteers and community interested and updated
+## Community Newsletters to keep our volunteers and community interested and updated

 It is so important in:
 - Keeping everyone informed on important changes.
 No one likes feeling out of the loop.